Cluster Feeding: What's Normal and How to Handle It - Baby Chick

 One of the most confusing behaviors a breastfed baby can do is cluster feeding!
 We start to question why our baby is breastfeeding so often.
 Or whether their frequent feeding indicates they are not getting enough.
 Or is it just normal breastfed baby behavior?
 This article will help clear up when you should be concerned . . . or not!

-What You Should Know About Cluster Feeding
+What You Should Know about Cluster Feeding

 Let’s start with the normal feeding patterns of breastfed babies.
 We often hear babies breastfeed between 8-12 times within 24 hours.
 However, research shows that the patterns and frequency of how babies breastfeed vary significantly between and within populations.
 This is because many things can affect feeding patterns, including the advice women receive about feeding on demand.2 Your baby might breastfeed very frequently.
 It’s not unusual for a baby to feed every 20 minutes for a few hours in the early evening but then sleep for three hours straight before their next feed.
 Breastfeeding patterns are usually not very nice and neat, and they can be all over the place!
 This is entirely normal.